Perplex

 SL AA 1.9

 Pascal's triangle is a triangular array where each number is the sum of the two directly above it, beautifully revealing the coefficients of binomial expansions.
+Each term corresponds to a specific value of nCr.
 Its symmetry and simple construction make it a powerful tool for exploring combinatorial relationships and probability.

 Powered by Desmos